-- The SBE 16plus V2 is normally supplied with alkaline batteries; however a lithium battery pack kit may be supplied at the user's request (these lithium batteries are not supplied by Sea-Bird). - The SBE 37 (SM, SMP, IM, IMP) and 44 come with lithium batteries only.
-Sea-Bird began selling a new battery pack and batteries for these instruments in 2008. - Old battery was a custom-built battery made from 3 Panasonic BR-2/3A (six of these sticks were installed in a battery holder). - New battery is 12 AA lithium cells installed in a new battery holder.
-These cells are less expensive, widely available, provide more power for longer deployments, and do not have to be purchased from Sea-Bird. - The 37-SMP-IDO and IMP-IDO use 12 AA lithium cells installed in a battery holder.
-Although the pack looks similar to that for the other 37s, it is wired differently and is a different color, and the packs are not interchangeable. - The SBE 39 can be powered with a lithium or alkaline battery. - The SBE 39-IM comes with AA lithium batteries only.
-Note: A few early versions of the 39-IM used the same batteries as the SBE 39.
+- The SBE 37 (SM & IM, older SMP & IMP) and 44 come with lithium batteries.
+Sea-Bird began selling a new battery pack and batteries for these instruments in 2008. - Old battery was a custom-built battery made from 3 Panasonic BR-2/3A (6 of these sticks were installed in a battery holder). - New battery is 12 AA lithium cells in a new battery holder.
+These cells are less expensive and widely available, and provide more power for longer deployments.